GregDoming/movietakehome/movie_search/README.md

 ### API Token

 For local development, it is recommended to sign up and get an API access token if multiple developers are working on the project.
+Place your new API token in .env file under "VITE_MOVIE_DB_TOKEN

 ### Note on Movie IDs